 I have a friend who blogs at The Perfect Pantry, and she’s always reminding me that even though I think there’s a schedule for this blog, in reality that schedule only exists in my mind.
 Lydia even says that most readers will never notice if I abandon the schedule, so maybe I don’t need to apologize at all for skipping Meatless Monday this week and going straight to Low-Sugar Pumpkin Bars so I could get them posted before Halloween!

 And it’s about time that this recipe saw the light of day!
 Last year in October I went to a party where the hostess served Paula Deen’s Pumpkin Bars.
 I’m not the biggest pumpkin fan but I did have a taste, and people were raving about them, so I decided to try coming up with a healthier version of the pumpkin bars.
 But it took me several tries to get a low-sugar version I was happy with, and by then Halloween was long gone and Thanksgiving was approaching, so I decided to save the recipe for 2016.
-Then I nearly forgot about it, and when I did discover the photos in a draft post I didn’t want to wait any longer to share this recipe!
+Then I nearly forgot about it, and when I did discover the photos in a draft post I didn’t want to wait any longer to share it!

-I used a tiny bit of brown sugar with my preferred Stevia-in-the-Raw granulated sweetener, but you can use any sweetener you like, or skip the brown sugar and use all sweetener if you want a pumpkin bar that’s even lower in sugar.
+I used a tiny bit of brown sugar with my preferred sweetener but you can use any sweetener you like, or skip the brown sugar and use all sweetener if you want a pumpkin bar that’s even lower in sugar.
 I also used coconut oil, but again use whatever oil you prefer.
 Paula Deen used regular flour, but I used a combination of White Whole Wheat Flour and Almond Flour, which makes this a more low-glycemic recipe.
 And the almond flour and coconut oil added a lot of good flavor!